FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/protocol_diagnostic_codes.md

 "ODETTE diagnostic code" transmitted by the protocol.

-The values of these codes consist of the diagnostic code (two digits) to which the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> adds 100 or 200 depending on the protocol phase concerned.
+The values of these codes consist of the diagnostic code (two digits) to which the {{< TransferCFT/componentshortname  >}} adds 100 or 200 depending on the protocol phase concerned.

 -   Values between 100 and 199 correspond to the "SFNA" (Start File Negative Answer) and "EFNA" (End File Negative Answer)